 Note: If you’re a tenant wanting to complain about your property manager or your landlord, or if you’re a landlord having problems with a tenant, you should contact Tenancy Services to resolve your problem.

-Complaints Assessment Committees make decisions about complaints referred to them by the Real Estate Agents Authority.
+Complaints Assessment Committees make decisions about complaints referred to them by the Real Estate Agents Disciplinary Tribunal.

 A committee can refer serious cases involving alleged misconduct to the Real Estate Agents Disciplinary Tribunal by laying and prosecuting a charge before it.